Perfect Pipetting – Part 1

 Manual pipetting imprecision

-Fortunately for us, a group of dedicated scientists already published a most in depth discussion into the imprecision of manual pipetting.
+Fortunately, a dedicated group of biochemists at the University of Verona, Italy, have already published an in depth discussion into the imprecision of manual pipetting.

 Extensive testing has been conducted into the systematic and random error of SQWERTY using the default settings designed for the most accurate transfer of water.